-With the advantages of machine technology like CNC mills available to instrument manufacturers, chambered bodies have become a new offering to players.
+The advantages of machines like CNC mills available to instrument manufacturers are large.
+Things like chambered bodies have become a new offering to players.
 You may have heard this term already, or perhaps it’s new to you.
 But what is a chambered guitar body and does it have any benefits?

 What is a Chambered Guitar Body?

-Chambering a guitar body is a method used to remove material from the original wood blank in a way that creates air pockets to make the model lighter.
-These chambers are applied to the blank in a way that also keeps the guitar balanced and strong, but does affect the sound.
+Chambering a guitar body is a method used to remove material from the original wood blank.
+This is done in a way that creates air pockets to make the model lighter.
+These chambers are applied to the blank to keep the guitar balanced and strong.
+But it does affect the sound.

-With the instrument body now slightly hollowed out by routing air pockets into it, not only is the guitar lighter but many players feel that it also results in a warmer, airy, or woodier tone.
-In this article, we are going to explore this new build method to see if it affects weight, tone and how you can tell them apart!
+The instrument body is hollowed out by routing air pockets into it.
+Not only is the guitar lighter, but many players feel that it also results in a warmer, airy, or woodier tone.
+In this article, we are going to explore this new build method.
+We want to see if it affects weight and tone and how you can tell them apart!

 Why Chamber a Guitar?

 One of the most common reasons why a guitar body is made from a chambered blank is to reduce weight.
-Guitarists do a lot of standing while playing and sometimes, especially on longer tours or shows, it can be uncomfortable with the weight from what is considered normal for solid bodies.
+Guitarists do a lot of standing while playing.
+On longer tours or shows, it can be uncomfortable with the weight of some solid body guitars.

-They had to come up with better ways of chambering to prevent such differences yet still keep them lighter.
+They had to come up with better ways of keeping the same sound while making them lighter.
 But there are a lot of players who like the sound of a chambered guitar.
 They do have a tone that is unique depending on who designed them and the routing patterns used.

 But some of the brands that make them are so good at it that it’s hard to tell between the two.